 Cholera bacteria occur naturally in coastal waters.
 It is here that they attach themselves to crustaceans.
 These crustaceans are natural nomads and travel to areas with high food density, areas which have a high concentration of plankton and algae, usually in areas of greater warmth.

-Areas which have a high percentage of humans living there usually have an increased amount of algae near natural water sources.
+Areas that have a high percentage of humans living there usually have an increased amount of algae near natural water sources.
 This is because of sewage and agricultural runoff.
-This is how the crustaceans and their cholera bearing hitchhikers find a home near human habitation.
+This is how the crustaceans and their cholera-bearing hitchhikers find a home near human habitation.

-The bacteria is ingested in the human body through contaminated water or food.
+The bacteria are ingested into the human body through contaminated water or food.
 The serious effects of the disease are all because of the potent toxin called CTX produced by the bacterium in the small intestine.

 Cholera transmission happens through contaminated water used to wash fruits or vegetables, or when contaminated fish or crustaceans are consumed can cause cholera.
 Well, water or surface water also can be sources of this disease as the bacteria can lie dormant for a very long time.

 The people at the most amount risk are those that live in crowded areas with common sources of water.
 Undercooked seafood, especially shellfish can also constitute a grave risk for the disease.
 In regions where the disease is widespread, grains too can become a medium for the growth of the bacteria.
 If you have come in touch with someone who has the disease make sure that you thoroughly sanitize yourself.

 One of the best preventative methods to avoid the disease is to practice high standards of hygiene for yourself and your surroundings.

 There are a number of people who carry the cholera bacteria in their bodies but never show the symptoms of the disease.
 They can, however, infect others.
 Only about 1 among 10 of the people infected exhibit the truly serious symptoms of the disease.